vrockai/pipeline-test/docs/content.md

 ---

-## Nanopore long-read-only metagenomics enables complete and high-quality genome reconstruction from mock and complex metagenomes
+## Nanopore long-read-only metagenomics enables complete and high-quality genome reconstruction from mock and complex metagenomes.
+ 05.12.2022, _L Liu, Y Yang, Y Deng, T Zhang_

+_Metagenome, Metagenomics, Nanopores, RNA, Ribosomal, 16S, Sewage, Microbiota, Prophages_
+The accurate and comprehensive analyses of genome-resolved metagenomics largely depend on the reconstruction of reference-quality (complete and high-quality) genomes from diverse microbiomes.
+Closing gaps in draft genomes have been approaching with the inclusion of Nanopore long reads; however, genome quality improvement requires extensive and time-consuming high-accuracy short-read polishing.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-022-01415-8)

+10.1186/s40168-022-01415-8

 ---